Umicore - Transparency notification by JP Morgan Asset Management Holdings Inc.

 Transparency notification by JP Morgan Asset Management Holdings Inc.

-In accordance with article 14, § 1 of the law of 2 May 2007 on the disclosure of major holdings, Umicore was recently notified by JP Morgan Asset Management Holdings Inc. that its subsidiary JP Morgan Asset Management (UK) Limited has crossed the legal threshold of 3% for the direct voting rights and equivalent financial instruments upwards on 15 December 2025.
+In accordance with article 14, § 1 of the law of 2 May 2007 on the disclosure of major holdings, Umicore was recently notified by JP Morgan Asset Management Holdings Inc. that its subsidiary JP Morgan Asset Management (UK) Limited has crossed the legal threshold of 3% for the direct voting rights and equivalent financial instruments downwards on 17 December 2025.

 Summary of the move by JP Morgan Asset Management (UK) Limited, a subsidiary of JP Morgan Asset Management Holdings Inc: